 1. Gitstart SERVICES

 1.1.
 Provision of Products.
-Gitstart Services is a hosted service permitting Customer to access and use Gitstart’s cloud-based QA-as-a-service products and services (the “Gitstart Services”).
+Gitstart Services is a hosted service permitting Customer to access and use Gitstart’s cloud-based products and services (the “Gitstart Services”).
 The Gitstart Services are described more fully in the then-current version of any supporting technical documentation provided to Customer by Gitstart (“Documentation”).
 Gitstart Services are provided on a subscription basis for a set term designated herein or in the applicable Ordering Document (each, a “Subscription Term”).

 1.2.
 Access to Products.
 Subject to the terms and conditions of the Agreement, Gitstart hereby grants to Customer a non-exclusive, non-transferable, worldwide right during the applicable Subscription Term to access and use Gitstart Services solely for Customer’s business purposes and pursuant to the Documentation and any restrictions designated in the applicable Ordering Document.